genevate/style_guides/programming/basic.md

   - Don't allow a subclass to throw an exception when overridding a superclass method because it doesn't need/want to implement it.
 One should question whether it is even a sublcass at that point or whether inheritance is the correct solution.

+## Composition

+- Defines a *has-a* relationship.
+- Defines an object that is composed of many objects which exhibits behavior that is separate from and includes the behavior of the sum of its parts.
+- Composed of objects of smaller well-defined behavior, the composed object benefits from the greater sum of its parts but can become hard to manage should the number of parts grow to a large size.
+- Uses dependency inversion to inject an object which can play the role of the behavior that varies.

+## Duck Types

+- Defines a *behaves-like-a* relationship.
+- Defines an object that behaves idential to objects of different types due to methods and/or properties that enable this behavior.

 ### Template Method Pattern